-Easier Harder Space Increase the size of the playing area.
-Reduce the size of the playing area.
-Task Throw the balloon from a stationary position.
+Easier Harder Space • Increase the size of the playing area. • Reduce the size of the playing area.
+Task • Throw the balloon from a stationary position.
 Use different body parts to keep the balloon up.
 Continually tap the balloon whilst moving around the area.
-Equipment Attach string to the balloon.
-Replace the balloon with a beach ball.
-People Limit number of people in the playing area.
-Encourage players to perform the activity using rapid taps.
+Equipment • Attach string to the balloon. • Replace the balloon with a beach ball.
+People Limit the number of participants in the playing area. • Encourage players to perform the activity using rapid taps.

-- Put rice in the balloon so it makes a noise when thrown (ensure the balloon is covered). - Use bright coloured, high visibility balloons.
+- Put rice in the balloon so it makes a noise when thrown (ensure the balloon is covered). - Use brightly coloured, high visibility balloons.